linamnt/phd_thesis_markdown/README.md

   - if you need to populate different appendixes, or lists along with the TOC, you can just add a new file, `03_XX_name_of_page.md` such that xx is a number that places the page in the correct order when the pdf is generated (alphanumeric order).

 ## Configuring your project
 1. Edit `metadata.yaml` with your information for the title page/abstract (thesis title, thesis author name, department/faculty, graduating year).
+    - You can also specify any document class options here.
+For example, any of the standard options available for the LaTeX2e `report` class (e.g. 10pt, 12pt, oneside, twoside etc.), or those specifically available for the `ut-thesis` class.
+You can see `ut-thesis.cls` for more detailed information.
 2. Edit the `Makefile` to change the `TARGET_OUTPUT_NAME` based on `Last_First_M_YYYYMM_DEG_thesis` where:
     - Last = Last name
     - First = First name